fordsfords/ezmap/README.md

 ## Introduction

 A minimal map implementation for C applications that need basic key-value storage with binary keys.
+Not intended for production use.

+Thanks to Claude.ai for assisting with the code and documentation for this module.

 ## Purpose

 This module provides a simple map data structure for C programs that need to store key-value pairs where keys are binary data (not null-terminated strings).
-It's designed primarily for demonstration purposes in example applications.
+It's designed primarily for demonstration purposes in example C applications where there is no widely-accepted standard map available.
+I expect you to discard this map module and replace it with your favorite production-level map.

 **Important**: This is a simple implementation with poor performance, intended for examples and prototypes.